-Students in the above categories whose applications for enrolment are accepted will be required to complete their enrolment at a specified appointment time before the start of first term.
+Students whose applications for enrolment are accepted will be required to complete their enrolment at a specified appointment time before the start of Session 1.
 Fees must be paid on the day of the appointment.
 However, in special circumstances and provided class places are still available students may be allowed to complete their enrolment after the prescribed week subject to the payment of a late fee.

 Later Year Enrolments.
 All students enrolling other than for the first time and not included above should enrol through the appropriate School and bring with them their notification of examination results for the previous year.
-This enrolment must be effected before or during the week before the commencement of First Term in accordance with the special arrangements made by the individual Schools.
+This enrolment must be effected before or during the week before the commencement of Session 1 in accordance with the special arrangements made by the individual Schools.